aryalal11/DataAnalysis/README.md

-# DataAnalysis
+# Data Analysis of Spotify Artists with PySpark Queries
-Data analysis of 13 million artists using PySpark to handle big data and queries.
+This project focuses on analyzing artist data using PySpark, a powerful big data processing framework.
+By leveraging PySpark's SQL-like queries, we can extract meaningful insights and trends from large-scale datasets of artists and their music.